Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - Maximum of 8 failed login attempts per account (will reset after 1 hour)
   - In the event that the attacker tries to do a denial of service attack knowing that one could lock out authentic user:
-    - An email will be sent to the user's email with a one-time link to unlock the account
+    - An email will be sent to the user's email with a one-time link that contains a token to unlock the account
-    - Link uses a digitally signed token to prevent tampering

 - Session Management Implementation (Mainly using Flask session):
   - Session identifier of 32 bytes (Unlikely to be guessed) stored in the database.